Code Blue (bull): 2010 season

-On August 21, 2010, Code Blue made his return to the BFTS at the Memphis Invitational in Nashville, Tennessee, after his injury four months ago in June, which laid him up.
+On August 21, 2010, Code Blue made his return to the BFTS at the event in Nashville, Tennessee, after his injury two months ago in June, which laid him up.
 He bucked off Sevi Torturo with a bull score of 45.25 points.
-Then on August 21, 2010, at the Memphis Invitational, Mauney scored a second qualified ride from Code Blue for 85 points.
+Then on August 21, 2010, at the BFTS event in Memphis, Tennessee, Mauney scored a second qualified ride from Code Blue for 85 points.
 After Mauney dismounted, the bull bucked one extra time.
 But then, while trying to turn left toward the gate his back legs could not support him.
 He fell down once before walking the alleyway.
 His owners managed to load him onto their trailer and left the parking area immediately.
-Walton phoned in about an hour later to explain that "We know he’s hurt.
-We just don’t know how bad".
+Walton phoned in about an hour later to explain that "We know he's hurt.
+We just don't know how bad".
 They were trying to decide when to call a vet in.

 On August 22, according to Wagoner, Code Blue remained relaxed on the trailer during the 11-hour ride home from Memphis to North Carolina.
 He said they did not yet have a definitive diagnosis: in the arena it appeared to be a problem with his legs in the arena, but once on the trailer it appeared to be his hip.
 The vet said the bull's ability to swing his tail indicated that the issue was more likely nerve rather than bone-related.

 On Monday, August 23, Code Blue's vet examined him.
 Dr. Truman Sanner's prognosis was not encouraging regarding future bucking.
 "Guarded," said Sanner.
 "It'll be tough for him.
 I wouldn't want him to return to bucking, but that's not what Rick wants to hear."
 The vet "observed bilateral high limb weakness" and left open the possibility for nerve damage, alongside other potential diagnoses such as spinal damage affecting nerve impulses.
 However, he added, "There are a million reasons that could have happened.
 That's one you'll never know, but you can't rule out he hurt himself bucking."
 Code Blue's record that year to date was 13 outs and two qualified rides, both by Mauney.

 On August 28, Lambert announced his take on Code Blue's status.
 He mentioned the bull's last out with Mauney, stating it was a "decent out", but then adding it wasn't the Code Blue of 2009 given that he was "obviously hurt".
 He then went on to say that he had talked with the bull's vet, Sanner.
 "The vet in North Carolina [who examined Code Blue] has actually called me and told me the problem," said Lambert.
 "He's a great bull, had a great career, but as far as I'm concerned, it's over".
 He indicated the bull should be employed only in breeding.